On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: Change of scheme

 To clarify the derivation, we briefly outline how the regularization scheme was modified.
 The replacement is carried out in the reverse direction: we begin with the RG flow equation whose higher loop $\beta$–function is of the form

 which is equivalent to the Ricci flow equation expressed in terms of the metric.
-Next, scalar invariants are added to the K\"ahler potential, and their coefficients are chosen so that the RG–flow equation reduces to the form with non-trivial $\beta$-function
+Next, scalar invariants are added to the K\"ahler potential, and their coefficients are chosen so that the RG flow equation changes to the form with MS scheme $\beta$-function